microbit-sam/microbit-docs/docs/ubit.md

 >    &emsp;&emsp;[.radio](ubit/radio.md),<br/>
 >    }

+You can use dot operator '.' to any of these resources inside uBit, then again to access any of the functions they provide.
+There is a complete list of the functions available under the ```uBit``` menu item above.

 For example, if we needed to scroll some text across the display, we simply would write the following:

 ```c++
 uBit.display.scroll("HELLO!");